This-Way-Up-org/this-way-up.org/README.md

 ## Features

-- Fast, static site generation
+- Static website for easy hosting
 - Full-text search functionality
 - Markdown-based content
-- Clean, responsive design
+- Visitor friendly Wiki-like design
-- Easy navigation
+- Your README file is also your homepage

 ## Recent Updates